agner/agner/README.md

               {getopt, "0.3.0", {agner, "getopt"}}
            ]}.

-You can also specify your own indeces:
+You can also specify your own indices:

     {agner_indices, [{github, "yourgithubusername"},{github,"agner"}].